 bcp.exe -l option for specifying a login timeout

 The -l option specifies the number of seconds before a

 bcp.exe login to SQL Server times out when you try to connect to a server.
 The default login timeout is 15 seconds.
 The login timeout must be a number between 0 and 65534.
-If the value supplied is not numeric or does not fall into that range,
+If the value supplied isn't numeric or doesn't fall into that range,

 bcp.exe generates an error message.
 A value of 0 specifies an infinite timeout.
-A login timeout of less than (approximately) 10 seconds is not reliable.
+A login timeout of less than (approximately) 10 seconds isn't reliable.